 Free standard shipping Australia-wide for all orders over $500

-All orders are packed and dispatched from country Victoria (Postcode 3747 if you would like to get an estimate from Aus Post).
+All orders are packed and dispatched from Brisbane (Postcode 4101 if you would like to get an estimate from Aus Post).
 Orders made before 2pm will be posted that day, and after 2pm will be posted next business day.

 Our guarantee: returns and exchanges

 We want you to be happy with your Magpie Goose item + for it to fit well.
 We will exchange, provide a store credit, or provide a refund if your item does not fit or if the piece is not right for you!
 Full returns policy here.